gjoseph92/soundDENA/_sources/installation.txt

 Installation
 ============

-soundDB is hosted as a Python wheel here on GitHub, so it can be installed using the package manager ``pip``.
+soundDENA is hosted as a Python wheel here on GitHub, so it can be installed using the package manager ``pip``.

 .. important::

-	Currently, soundDB is **Denali-specific**.
+	Currently, soundDENA is **Denali-specific**.
 So unless your name is Davy-d H Betchkal, you have little reason to be following these instructions.
-If you want to try it on your own data, you'll need to clone the `GitHub repository <https://github.com/gjoseph92/soundDB>`_ and tinker with the constants in :ref:`soundDB.paths <paths>` on your own.
+If you want to try it on your own data, you'll need to clone the `GitHub repository <https://github.com/gjoseph92/soundDENA>`_ and tinker with the constants in :ref:`soundDENA.paths <paths>` on your own.

 Dependencies:
 =============